alanarvelo/life-data-api/backend/README.md

 ##### Database Setup
 To test locally you must create a sql database, I use postgres, and add the `DATABASE_URL` as an environment variable.
 This will be used in `app.py` via os.environ.get() to connect yo your local db.

-Then you can run the database migration by:
+Then, from within the `backend/` directory, you can run the database migration by:
 ```bash
 python manage.py db upgrade
 ```